-I-9: With this three-part document, the employee fills out Section 1 on the first day of work, and you must complete Section 2 within three days of this date.
-You’ll also need to check the documents the employee provides from the “List of Acceptable Documents.”
-(Section 3 is completed, as necessary, to update or reverify an employee’s work authorization.)
+With this three-part document, the employee fills out Section 1 on the first day of work, and you must complete Section 2 within three days of their start date and verify the employee’s eligibility to work in the U.S. You’ll also need to check the documents the employee provides from the “List of Acceptable Documents.”

-W-4: The new hire should fill out a W-4 on or before the first day of work.
+The new hire should fill out an employee’s withholding allowance certificate (W-4) on or before the first day of work.
 Be certain the employee signs the form, because it’s considered invalid without a signature.
 You must process the W-4 by the start of the first payroll period ending on or after the 30th day from the date received.

-I-9: Once you’ve completed an I-9 for U.S. citizens and lawful permanent residents, you’re done.
+Once you’ve completed an I-9 for U.S. citizens and lawful permanent residents, you’re done.
 For foreign workers with temporary authorization, however, the employee must indicate the expiration date under Section 1 — and you must reverify eligibility on or before this date.
 You can do this by completing Section 3 or filling out a new I-9 altogether.
+It is crucial to document key details from these acceptable documents during the employment eligibility verification process.

 You must keep the I-9 on file for three years after the employee’s first day of work or one year after termination — whichever is later.
 After that, shred and discard the new hire paperwork because you could still be fined for improperly completed forms, even when they’re kept past the retention timeframe.